giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

 The first main pandas type we will introduce is called Series.

-A Series is a single column of data, with row labels for each observation.
+A Series is a single column of data with row labels for each observation.

 Pandas refers to the row labels as the *index* of the Series.